For Insurers & Claims Teams

 When the review is complete, move to written intake

-Once authority, timing, handling scope, and record expectations are clear, move to written intake so logistics, transfer planning, and close-out expectations can be confirmed.
+Once authority, timing, handling scope, and record expectations are clear, move to written intake so logistics, transfer planning, and expected preservation records can be confirmed.

-• Deliverables if close-out expectations still need review
+- Deliverables if expected preservation records still need review